turbosnute/ps-netatmo-influxdb/README.md

 This container is made to be able to run on Raspberry Pi 5 (Raspberry Pi OS) and have also been tested om amd64.

 ## Build
+If you want to build the container yourself.
 ```
 git clone git@github.com:turbosnute/ps-netatmo-influxdb.git
 cd ps-netatmo-influxdb